 All projects must submit a minimum funding match of 20% through cash and/or in-kind contributions.
 The sources of the match must be identified in the budget section of the application.
 The VOCA guidelines require the use of volunteers to meet at least 25% of the required 20% match.
-Please note that volunteer hours are valued by the CJCC at \$12.00 per hour.
-Agencies may submit a written request for higher rates to CJCC in their award packet.
+Please note that volunteer hours are valued by the CJCC at \$12.00 per hour unless you submit a written request for higher rates to CJCC in your award packet.

 The requirements and limitations that apply to the use of federal funds also apply to the use of matching funds.
-Further, matching funds must be used only for the VOCA-funded project during the grant period to support the identified goals, objectives, and activities.
-That is, the matching funds cannot be used to support activities that are not concurrently supported by VOCA formula funds.
+Like federal funds, matching funds must be used only for the VOCA-funded project during the grant period to support the identified goals, objectives, and activities.
+In other words, the matching funds cannot be used to support activities that are not concurrently supported by VOCA formula funds.